PythonCharmers/python-future/docs/faq.rst

 Is the API stable?
 ------------------

-Not yet; ``future`` is still in beta.
-Where possible, we will try not to break anything which was documented and used to work.
-After version 1.0 is released, the API will not change in backward-incompatible ways until a hypothetical version 2.0.
+Yes; ``future`` is mature.
+We'll make very few changes from here, trying not to break anything which was documented and used to work.

 ..
     Are there any example of Python 2 packages ported to Python 3 using ``future`` and ``futurize``?